 Looking death in the eye

-The second way that we must get back to nature if we are to raise and eat happy meat, is more challenging.
+The second way that we must get back to nature in order to raise and eat happy meat is even more challenging.
 We must be willing to engage fully with the whole life-cycle of that animal – including the death part.

 Very often when we feel uncomfortable about raising their own animals it’s because we’re squeamish about the whole topic of death.
 We’ve lost sight of the fact that without death there can be no life.

 Our intentions are good.
 It seems to me that most vegans and vegetarians are motivated by a desire to avoid causing suffering and death.
-But our avoidance, if it's carried too far in one direction, backfires.
+But if it's carried too far in one direction, that very avoidance backfires.